-This page supplements the GENERAL HANDBOOK by providing information specific to the BISHKEK CULTURAL IMMERSION PROGRAM.
+This page supplements the GENERAL HANDBOOK by providing information specific to the RUSSIAN IN BISHKEK PROGRAM.

 Common Questions

-The Budapest program is open to anyone who is:
+The Bishkek program is open to anyone who is:

 - At least 18 years old on day 1 of the program